Bilodev/Pydeas/README.md

 ## Query
-A pydeas database can be queryied in 2 different ways:
-One resembles the way of doing things in relational databases We recommend using this when queryies are more complicated
+A pydeas database can be queryied in 2 different ways: one resembles the way of doing things in relational databases (we recommend using this when queryies are more complex)

 ```python
 def get_config(app_name, email):